 The I/O Sub-Plan is designed for students who seek training in such areas as training and development and human resources.
 Internships are available only in the fall and spring semesters in this sub-plan and may not be available outside of regular work hours.
-Please note that an Internship requires PSYC 5134 Interview/Assessment and PSYC 5135 Professional Issues as prerequisites.
+Please note that an Internship requires PSYC 5134 Interviewing and Assessment and PSYC 5135 Professional Issues in Human Services as prerequisites.